httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

   crc32c
   : * Digest Algorithm: crc32c
-    * Description: The CRC32c algorithm is a 32-bit cyclic redundancy check.
-It achieves a better hamming distance (for better error-detection performance) than many other 32-bit CRC functions.
-Other places it is used include iSCSI and SCTP.
+    * Description: The CRC32c algorithm {{!RFC4960}}.
       The 32-bit output is encoded in hexadecimal (using between 1 and 8 ASCII characters from 0-9, A-F, and a-f; leading 0's are allowed).
 For example, crc32c=0a72a4df and crc32c=A72A4DF are both valid checksums for the 3-byte message "dog".